droidLight/object_detector/README.md

 2. clone the repo and install dependencies listed in requirements.txt by 'pip install -r requirements.txt'
 3. Copy the weights of the model into object_detector/object_detector/detector/saved_models/
-4. To start a local webserver run, 'python manage.py runserver' The app can be now accessed via browser in 127.0.0.1
+4. To start a local webserver run, 'python manage.py runserver' The app can be now accessed via browser on http://localhost:8000/ (by default)